Najah-lshanableh/GDI-Master-Curriculum/contributing-guide.md

 If your pull request is merged – great!
 If it is not, no worries, it may not be what the project maintainer had in mind, or they were already working on it.

 ## Labels (WIP) :pencil2:
 Labels help us to keep our work organize and well prioritized.
-Please use labels to make it easier for owners and maintainers to work through and address issues and merge pull requests.
+Please use labels to make it easier for our community to work through and address issues and merge pull requests.
 Take a look at the labels and label use cases below:

-  * admin:

-  * Newbies Friendly: Issues that new or beginners can easily work on

-  * advanced-issue:

-  * content:

-  * typos:

-  * epic:
+(WIP)-> Add Image here

+  * Admin: Used by contributors to call for admin support or revision

+  * Newbies-friendly: Used by contributors for either pull requests that contain solution or issues reporting a beginner friendly bug level

+  * Advanced-issue: Used by contributors for either pull requests that contain solution or issues reporting a more advance required bug level

+  * Vet-and-verify: Used by contributors to call for a second set of eyes to double check if there is still a bug

+  * Content: Used by contributors to classify content related issues or pull requests

+  * Typos: Used by contributors to classify issues or pull requests related to typos or grammar in the content

   * Bug Fix: Used by contributors for either pull requests that contain solutions or issues reporting a bug

-  * Help Wanted: Used by maintainers, owners, or contributors to invite others to collaborate; this will be used in conjunction with assignment
+  * Help Wanted: Used by maintainers, owners, or contributors to invite others to collaborate

-  * Discussion/Question: Used by maintainers, owners, or contributors on issues for higher-level discussions or questions about the curriculum
+  * Discussion/Question: Used by the community on issues for higher-level discussions or questions about the curriculum

   * Duplicate: Used by maintainers or owners to classify duplicate issues or pull requests